intel-lab-lkp/linux/Documentation/hid/intel-ish-hid.rst

 Overview
 ========

-Using a analogy with a usbhid implementation, the ISH follows a similar model for a very high speed communication::
+Using an analogy with a usbhid implementation, the ISH follows a similar model for a very high speed communication::

 	-----------------		----------------------